1. Introduction - the opening address, 1:1-10

 b) Paul's gospel, v3-4: Paul uses his typical greeting, "grace and peace to you."
 "Grace" is God's free and unmerited favour toward us, and "peace" is the state of wholeness we possess in Christ as a consequence of God's grace.
 This blessing has its source in God - Father and Son.
 Paul reminds his readers of what Jesus has done; "he offered himself as a sacrifice for our sins."
 And the purpose of this action was to rescue us from this present age of shadows - this present evil age.
 All this is willed by God, so "may he be praised for ever more."
 There is no verb in v3, but obviously a wish is intended; "may grace and peace rest upon you", Cassirer.

-cariV (iV ewV) "Grace" - Nominative absolute.
+cariV (iV ewV) "Grace" - grace [to you].
+Nominative absolute.
 A common greeting in letters of the time so Paul may not intend anything of substance in his use of the word in the terms of "God's unconditional goodwill toward his people", Barnes.

-eirhnh (h) "peace" - A common Jewish greeting in the sense of "may God's peace (his favor = peace) rest upon you".
+eirhnh (h) "peace" - [and] peace.
+A common Jewish greeting in the sense of "may God's peace (his favor = peace) rest upon you".

 uJmin pro. "to you" - Dative of interest, advantage, "for you", or locative, place / sphere "upon you", or recipient, "to you", or possession, "be yours."

-apo + gen. "from" - from, by.
+apo + gen. "from" - from [god father of us and lord jesus christ].
 Again possibly expressing origin/source, "derived from", but also possibly agency, "bestowed by".
 As in v1, both the Father and the Son are together in the blessing; "from the Father and the Son."

 hJmwn gen. pro. "our" - The genitive is adjectival, relational.